Samsung/tizen-docs/docs/application/design/mobile/design-patterns/app-structure.md

 <a name="detail"></a>
 ## Detail View

-This section provides guidelines for designing your app’s detail view.
+This section provides guidelines for designing your app's detail view.
 Read and understand the following guidelines before designing your app.